Fast Facts

-• 74 per cent of all household debt in Canada is made up of residential mortgage debt which helps increase net worth, while 16 per cent comes from lines of credit and only four per cent is credit card debt1
+• 75 per cent of all household debt in Canada is made up of residential mortgage debt which helps increase net worth, while ten per cent comes from lines of credit and only five per cent is credit card debt1

-• National mortgage‑in‑arrears numbers remain very low, at less than a quarter of one per cent3
+• National mortgage-in-arrears numbers remain very low, at less than a fifth of one per cent since 20223

 The bottom line